Soyvolon/ChristysThirstyBeerRides/docs/README.md

 !> All rides require a waiver that has been signed this year.
 Download the waiver <a href="./media/files/waiver.pdf">here</a>

-## Christy's Thirsty MURAL and BEER Ride
+## "Practice" St. Patty's Day Beer & Whiskey Ride
 > Check-in 2-2:50pm, Roll out 3pm<br />
  Cage Brewing, 2001 1st Ave S, St. Petersburg, FL<br />
 Saturday, March 13th.

-What better way is there to explore St. Pete's amazing murals then by a fun, casual bike ride ... with hydration stops at local breweries?!
+Start your St. Patty’s Day early with a “practice” round!

+Join us as we take a leisurely, fun bike ride around St. Pete dressed in green … visiting some of St. Pete’s best Irish and whiskey spots!

 Arrive as early as 2:00 pm to check-in and enjoy a beer before we roll out.
 Check-in before partaking!!